Aeromavericks/Triton-old/pi/pi_README.md

 This thang is in three components -->

+This folder contains python programs used on the Pi to connect with the microcontrollers and creates a TCP server.

+The Pyserial library is used to interface with the microcontrollers over USB.
 The Pi routinely receives analog readings and sends commands to control the valves via a serial connection with the microcontrollers.

+The socket module is used to create a TCP server that users can connect to.
+The server listens for commands to control the valves and sends the latest sensor readings.

 For questions and troubleshooting, please contact:
 Nihal Kumarswamy